Hyferion-x/FringeOBS/README.md

 ## 🎭 Overview

-The **Adelaide Fringe Project** is a modern, full-stack web application designed and led by Udantha Weliwatta as the Lead Frontend Developer. to provide a seamless experience for event discovery, ticket purchasing, merchandise shopping, and event management.
+The **Adelaide Fringe Project** is a modern, full-stack web application designed and led by Udantha Weliwatta as the Lead Developer. to provide a seamless experience for event discovery, ticket purchasing, merchandise shopping, and event management.
 Built with a robust React frontend and a scalable Node.js/Express backend, the platform empowers users and administrators to interact with the vibrant world of Adelaide Fringe events.

 ---